yigitsener/machine-learning/README.md

 # Machine Learning Tutorial
-Data of all models include "Data" folder.
+Data of all models are find "Data" folder.